 Readers Ask Me What I Think

 From time to time I get emails from readers who want to know what I think of this or that method of gardening.
-Many times, I’ve not heard of the method they ask about, and have to google it before I can even address answering their question.
+Many times, I’ve not heard of the method they ask about, and have to search for it online before I can even address answering their question.

 Toni, a long time friend and reader from Oregon, wrote to me the other day and wanted to know my thoughts about a particular method she’d watched a video about while sick with the flu.
-I’d never heard of the method so I googled — not enough to know everything about it — but enough to get the general idea and to know that it was not a method that I’d use.
+I’d never heard of the method so I searched — not enough to know everything about it — but enough to get the general idea and to know that it was not a method that I’d use.

 I’ve listed below various points about the method and my comments about those points so that you can see why I would not be interested.

 Before I begin, let me state that it seems to be a universal law that just about everything in this world — even the worst of things or the biggest of lies — can have a bit of truth or a good point or two included in them.
 That doesn’t make the complete package something I’d want to embrace.

 Points about Method “X” (not the real name of course) and My Comments

 1. Devised by a former nurseryman and international agricultural consultant.